 The University of Tennessee, Knoxville’s Innovative Computing Laboratory (ICL) is seeking full-time Post Doctoral researchers in several areas of high-performance computing (HPC), including: (1) Distributed Computing; (2) Performance Measurement and Modeling; and (3) Numerical Linear Algebra.
 ICL is directed by Jack Dongarra, Distinguished Professor of Electrical Engineering and Computer Science at the University of Tennessee, Knoxville.

 Prospective researchers will work in a team-based, deadline-driven environment with the opportunity to: (1) participate in the design, development, and maintenance of software libraries and programming environments for large, distributed-memory hybrid machines; (2) extend and harden the performance monitoring capabilities of ICL’s software for new and advanced hardware and software technologies; or (3) develop and maintain numerical software libraries for solving linear algebra problems on hybrid machines with multi-core processors and hardware accelerators.

-The prospective researcher will coauthor papers to document research findings, present the team’s work at conferences and workshops, and help lead students and other team members in their research endeavors in ongoing and future projects.
-Given the nature of the work, there will be opportunities for publication, travel, and high-profile professional networking and collaboration across academia, labs, and industry.
+The prospective researcher will co-author papers to document research findings, present the team’s work at conferences and workshops, and help lead students and other team members in the lab’s multiple research and development efforts, which are supported by the U.S. Department of Energy’s Exascale Computing Project and the National Science Foundation.

 How to Apply

-For consideration, send CV and contact information for three references to Joan Snoderly (jsnoderly[at]icl.utk[dot]edu).
+For consideration, submit CV and contact information for three references.